We Hate to Waste logo

 Jacquelyn Ottman’s new book, If Trash Could Talk, inspires a new consumption culture.

-I’ll end with a poem from my new book, If Trash Could Talk:
+I’ll end with a poem from my book, If Trash Could Talk:

 A Poem: The Sharing Closet